Ismat Chughtai: Niche appreciation and transition to film (1942–60)

 After completing her Bachelor's of Education degree, Chughtai successfully applied for the post of headmistress of an Aligarh-based Girls school.
 There, she met and developed a close friendship with Shaheed Latif, who was pursuing a master's degree at the Aligarh Muslim University at the time.
 Chughtai continued to write for various publications during her stay at Aligarh.
 She found success with such short-stories as Gainda and Khidmatgaar and the play Intikhab, all of which were published during the period.
 She then moved to Bombay in 1942 and began working as an Inspectress of schools.
 Later that year, she married Latif, who was now working as a dialogue writer in Bollywood, in a private ceremony.
 Khwaja Ahmad Abbas was the legal witness to the ceremony.

 Chughtai garnered widespread attention for her short-story Lihaaf (The Quilt), which appeared in a 1942 issue of Adab-i-Latif, a Lahore-based literary journal.
 Inspired by the rumoured affair of a begum and her masseuse in Aligarh, the story chronicles the sexual awakening of Begum Jan following her unhappy marriage with a nawab.
 Upon release, Lihaaf attracted criticism for its suggestion of female homosexuality and a subsequent trial, with Chughtai being summoned by the Lahore High Court to defend herself against the charges of "obscenity".
 Fellow writer and member of the Progressive Writers' Movement Sadat Hassan Manto was also charged with similar allegations for his short-story Bu (Odour) and accompanied Chughtai to Lahore.
-The charges notwithstanding, both Chughtai and Manto were exonerated.
+Both Chughtai and Manto were exonerated.

 The trial, which took place in 1945, itself drew much media and public attention and brought notoriety to the duo.
 Chughtai fared better in the public eye, having garnered support from such fellow members of the Progressive Writers' Movement as Majnun Gorakhpuri and Krishan Chander.
 Regardless, she detested the media coverage of the whole incident, which in her view weighted heavily upon her subsequent work; "[Lihaaf] brought me so much notoriety that I got sick of life.
 It became the proverbial stick to beat me with and whatever I wrote afterwards got crushed under its weight."